 List of standards for scope to issue IECEx Certificates of Conformity or ExTRs

-For the standards accepted for use in the IECEx Certified Equipment Scheme according to which the body wishes to issue IECEx Certificates of Conformity or ExTRs please complete Annex A. These will form the scope of the ExCB when accepted.
+In Annex A, note the Standards (in the third column), including the latest editions, to which the body wishes to issue IECEx Certificates of Conformity or ExTRs.
+These will form the scope of the ExCB when accepted.

+NOTE The Standards should be within the scope of IECEx Certified Equipment Scheme.

 Statement of acceptance

-The body hereby states that it will accept ExTRs produced by other ExCBs when issuing its national or regional certificates or approvals.
+The body hereby states that it will accept ExTRs and QARs produced by other ExCBs when issuing its national or regional certificates or approvals.

 List of standards accepted

-Indicate in Annex B the Standards accepted for use in the IECEx Scheme, including details of the edition and amendments if any, which are accepted in whole or in part by the body when issuing its national or regional certificates or approvals.
-Where national differences from the Standards exist, these shall be declared for publication in the IECEx Bulletin (use Annex F or a separate document to list national differences).
+In Annex B note the Standards (in the third column), to which the body can issue national or regional certificates, or approvals.
+Where national differences exist from the Standards listed in Annex A, these shall be declared for publication in the IECEx Bulletin (use Annex F or a separate document to list national differences).

 Number of certificates issued